| |||

 As Tommasi also notes, Geppetto's home is just the right sort of place between the real and the fantastic for such a birth to occur, since it is a humble abode with real, broken-down, meager furnishings but embellished with a painted fire and a painted kettle steaming away on the back wall.
 It is a liminal space, betwixt and between reality and fantasy, a "limen" or threshold on one side of which is potentiality and on the other, actualization.
 Pinocchio's potential existence, expressed in the little voice coming out of the unformed material, emerges in the form given by his creator, just as the formless soul is housed in the shape of a human body.
 (Dante's disquisition on the relation of the soul and the body in Purgatory [Canto 25] may have some relevance here.)

-Pinocchio's hanging, a dark representation by Chiostri.
+from Pinocchio, 1901 Pinocchio's hanging, a dark representation by Chiostri.

-Night scene, illustrated by Chiostri.
+from Pinocchio, 1901 Night scene, illustrated by Chiostri.

+from Pinocchio, 1901 Chiostri's depiction of the funeral.
 As the tale proceeds, more eerie elements are introduced: many gothic night scenes; Pinocchio's hanging; the funereal images that surround the dying little girl with blue hair.
 Yet the eeriness is balanced by the recognizably everyday characters and the open, cordial and "grandfatherly" tone of the narrator's voice, who recounts the amazing events in a very concrete and agile Florentine prose.
 The cordiality and sprightliness of the book's tone, the vivacious dynamism of the narration that carries Pinocchio ever onward through varied adventures, and the very ancient and recognizable themes of the voyage as initiation into maturity, the overcoming of hardships, and the search for a mother's love: all of these positive elements account for the book's mainstream appeal.

 Pinocchio's narrative verve and its darker and more transgressive qualities have appealed to numerous contemporary writers, among them, prominent Italian authors Gianni Celati, Umberto Eco, Luigi Malerba and Giorgio Manganelli, as well as the American writer Robert Coover.
 Filmmakers have also been attracted to the tale, and none so successfully as Walt Disney, whose 1940 animated version I shall consider in some detail.
 Before turning to Disney's film, however, I want to look at contemporary rewritings of Pinocchio. s, when Italian realist and neo-realist modes of narrative had exhausted their innovative potential and had become fixed in a mainstream type of linear narration and standardized style, experimental writers were looking for new and different models for the creation of prose fiction.
 An example of such experimental fiction is Gianni Celati's Le avventure di Guizzardi, published in 1973, which echoes in its title Collodi's book, Le avventure di Pinocchio.
 The similarity does not end there.
 Celati admired the picaresque and transgressive qualities of the puppet's adventures, and his book, although not at all an explicit rewriting of Collodi, also recounts the mostly negative adventures of young Guizzardi, who is kicked out of his home by his frustrated parents because of his unwillingness to work and settle down.
 The novel is highly episodic, as is Collodi's tale, and it is filled with menacing characters who use and abuse Guizzardi time and again.
+The choice of a children's book as implicit model was very significant, for it indicated a move away from high cultural models toward popular forms, a sort of return to storytelling as contrasted to the more dominant trend of realist novels that had come to define Italian prose fiction by the 1970s.
+Celati may also have been indirectly inspired by Calvino's first novel, Il sentiero ai nidi di ragno (The path to the nest of spiders), which was written shortly after the end of World War II, and which looked to Collodi's tale not only for the name of the boy protagonist, Pin, but also for the book's fairy tale-like, picaresque plot structure.
+Both Calvino and Celati, who ended up becoming close friends and sometime collaborators, often emulated the structural and thematic elements to be found in the tale tradition, whether written or oral, and Collodi's tale was a prime example of that tradition.

 Already before the publication in 1973 of Celati's wonderfully inventive, Pinocchio-like tale, however, another Italian writer had revealed his fascination with Pinocchio in articles that appeared in the newspaper L'Espresso in 1968 and 1970.
 Giorgio Manganelli, who died in 1990, was one of contemporary Italy's most original writers.
 Deep into Jungian psychological models, a translator of Poe, the author of numerous books of extraordinary rhetorical complexity and thematic intensity (favorite themes include death, anguish and the dangers of love), and an expert critic of Baroque literature and of so-called minor writers of England and Italy, Manganelli was fascinated by the puppet child whose story held deep mythic and psychological resonance for him.
 He collected Pinocchio figures, and when I interviewed him in the mid-1980s at his apartment in Rome, I was amazed to see that his study was completely filled with large and small statues of the puppet.